AHMEDY3DGENOME/PlantVarFilter/README.md

 ![open gui piepline](https://raw.githubusercontent.com/AHMEDY3DGENOME/PlantVarFilter/main/plantvarfilter/assets/10.png)

 ## 9. Citation

-If you use PlantVarFilter in your research, please cite the following paper:
+- If you use PlantVarFilter in your research, please cite the following paper:

-> Yassin, A., & Khan, F. S. (2025). *PlantVarFilter: A lightweight variant filtering and analysis toolkit for plant genomes.* bioRxiv. https://doi.org/10.1101/2025.07.02.662805
+# Manuscript are under process

 ## 10. Authors and Acknowledgment
 **Developed by:**